HolgerDoerner/TermTools/src/pager/README.md

     ?                       = help
     q                       = exit

 If a filename is given, it will be read.
-Otherwise pager.exe trys to read from 'stdin'.
+Otherwise pager.exe try's to read from 'stdin'.

 ## Known Bugs/Missing Features
 - lines longer than the with of the terminal are cut off, no linewrapping or horizontal scrolling atm...